CelliesProjects/aquacontrol-hardware/BOM.md

 ## Description.

 This BOM lists the parts needed to build a 5 channel LED controller.
-The built hardware can be controlled with the Aquacontrol2 software.
+The built hardware can be controlled with the [Aquacontrol2](https://github.com/CelliesProjects/aquacontrol2) or [Aquacontrol32](https://github.com/CelliesProjects/aquacontrol32) software.

 #### Parts needed to build the Aquacontroller hardware.